 An investment in the Company should be considered highly speculative due to the nature and concentration of the Company's business in the exploration for, and the acquisition, production and marketing of oil and natural gas reserves and its current stage of development.
 Oil and/or gas operations involve many risks which even a combination of experience, knowledge and careful evaluation may not be able to overcome.
-There is no assurance that further commercial quantities of oil and natural gas industry, its financial performance will depend on the overall condition of the oil and gas industry.
+There is no assurance that further commercial quantities of oil and natural gas will be discovered or acquired by the Company.
+Because the Company's business is concentrated in the oil and gas industry, its financial performance will depend on the overall condition of the oil and gas industry.
 The Company is subject to increased risk of loss, including losses due to adverse occurrences affecting it more than the market as a whole, as a result of the fact that its operations are concentrated in the oil and gas sector.